 - How to harvest: Cut leaves and flowers with their stems attached.
 Use a garden pruner or scissors.
 Remove old flowers to prolong the bloom period.
 To collect seeds, stop deadheading in late summer.

-- Flavor and aroma: Nasturtiums leaves and flowers taste spicy, almost peppery, with no noticeable fragrance.
+- Flavor and aroma: Nasturtium leaves and flowers taste spicy, almost peppery, with no noticeable fragrance.

 - Seeds: Use preserved nasturtium seedpods as a substitute for capers in tartar sauces and spiced mayonnaise and with tuna and hard-boiled eggs.